googleate/Yesyoucanenglish/exampleSite/content/english/blog/me-and-my-city.md

 +++
 Hi, my name is John.

 I am from Cincinnati, Ohio.
 Ohio is called the Buckeye State because there are a lot of buckeye trees and nuts.
 The original name is “Hetuck” which comes from the Native Americans and means deer eye.
-They called the nut this because it resembles of a deer eye.
+They called the nut this because it resembles a deer eye.

 ![](/images/03137219-be6c-4513-af38-69de05a0e5aa-capture.jpg)